awslabs/threat-composer/docs/BROWSER-EXTENSION.md

 3. Ensure the file follows Threat Composer schema
 4. Try reloading the extension

-### Firefox-Specific Issues

-- The extension does not work on `githubusercontent.com` due to CSP restrictions
-- Use GitHub's code browser view instead of raw file URLs

 ## Known Limitations

 - Read-only viewing (no editing capability)
-- Firefox: Does not work on `githubusercontent.com`
 - Requires internet access to load files from web
 - Large threat models may take time to load